U.S. Route 9 in New York: Designation

 In the original 1925 plan for the U.S. Numbered Highway System, US 9 was designated along the west bank of the Hudson River from the New Jersey line to Albany, utilizing then-NY 10.
 North of Albany, US 9 mostly followed NY 6 to Canada.
 The lone deviation was from Elizabethtown to Keeseville, where US 9 was routed on a previously unnumbered highway to the east instead.
 NY 6 east of the Hudson (up to Rensselaer) and a further extension to Glens Falls via Troy, Mechanicville, and Schuylerville was designated as U.S. Route 109 (US 109).
 The alignment of US 9 within New York remained unchanged in the final system alignment approved on November 11, 1926.
 However, when US 9 was commissioned in New York in 1927, the US 109 designation had been dropped and was signed instead as U.S. Route 9E (US 9E), but only up to Waterford.
 The segment on the west bank of the Hudson from New Jersey to Waterford was redesignated as US 9W, with the split routes meeting in Waterford.
 From there, unsuffixed US 9 began (still along NY 6) and went up to the Canadian border via Rouses Point as planned in 1925.

 The former routing of NY 6 between Elizabethtown and Keeseville, bypassed by US 9, became NY 9W at this time.
 A shorter, more inland alternate route between Albany and Round Lake was designated as NY 9C sometime in the late 1920s.

+Realignments

 In the 1930 renumbering of state highways in New York, the "E" suffix was dropped from all of US 9E south of East Greenbush—making it part of US 9—while US 9W was truncated southward to end in Albany.
 At the same time, US 9 was realigned between Albany and Round Lake to use what had been NY 9C.
 The Waterford–Mechanicville portion of US 9's former routing and the segment of US 9E between East Greenbush and Waterford became part of an extended US 4.
 The remainder of the old riverside route south of Waterford became part of NY 32 while the Round Lake–Mechanicville segment of old US 9 became part of NY 67.

-Realignments
+US 9 originally crossed into New Jersey via the 125th Street Ferry in Harlem.
+It was shifted northward onto the George Washington Bridge when it opened in 1931.

+In 1933, construction was finished on a new bridge over the Hudson River, replacing an earlier span from 1882.